OpenAPITools/openapi-generator/samples/server/petstore/haskell-servant/README.md

 ## Creating a Server

-In order to create a server, you must use the `runOpenAPIPetstoreServer` function.
+In order to create a server, you must use the `runOpenAPIPetstoreMiddlewareServer` function.
 However, you unlike the client, in which case you *got* a `OpenAPIPetstoreBackend` from the library, you must instead *provide* a `OpenAPIPetstoreBackend`.
 For example, if you have defined handler functions for all the functions in `OpenAPIPetstore.Handlers`, you can write: